 Tracey Dyck writes YA speculative fiction with a healthy dose of dragons.
-She has published two flash fiction stories and is obsessed with fairytale retellings.
-Currently a marketer by day and a co-editor for Havok Publishing by night, she lives in Canada with her family.
+When she’s not working at her marketing job or editing her Sleeping Beauty retelling within an inch of its life, you’ll probably find her feeding the dragon in her basement.
+She has published several flash fiction stories and lives in Canada with her family.
 You can find her where life and story intersect at traceydyck.com.

 DJ Edwardson is the Grace Award nominated author of four novels and several shorter works.
 He traveled a lot when he was younger, but now he’s busy crafting exotic destinations of his own.
 Although he has written both Science Fiction and Fantasy novels, he likes to say he writes in the “genre of imagination”.
 He lives in Tennessee with his wife and three children and an ever growing collection of wonderful books.

 Kenzie is a writer, blogger, full-time day-dreamer, fanatic of all things whimsical, and daughter of the King.
 Frequently found with books in her hands and gnomes in her pockets, her mission in life is to sprinkle the universe with pixie dust, whimsy, and all the cookies she can possibly fling.When not tapping away at her latest work-in-progress, Kenzie can most often be found re-reading her favorite books; recreating Disney covers on her trusty ukuleles, appropriately named Watson and Sherlock; making a mess with watercolors; or snuggling with her baby cockatiel, Durachi.

 Sarah Pennington has been writing stories since before she actually knew how to write, and she has no intention of stopping anytime soon.
 She is perpetually in the middle of writing at least one or two novels, most of which are in the fantasy and fairy tale retelling genres.
 When she isn’t writing, she enjoys knitting, photography, and trying to conquer her massive to-be-read list.